 Frequently Asked Questions

-• At Life in Focus Therapy, I provide therapy for adults across Florida through telehealth, and I offer in-person services for adults, children and teens in the Orlando area.
-I primarily serve clients who are navigating anxiety, chronic stress, trauma, grief and loss, relationship challenges, school or work-related concerns, and major life transitions.
+• At Life in Focus Therapy, I work with adults across Florida through telehealth, and I offer in‑person therapy for adults, pre‑teens, and teens in the Orlando area.
+I primarily support clients navigating anxiety, chronic stress, trauma, grief and loss, relationship challenges, school or work‑related concerns, and major life transitions.

-I also specialize in working with Florida educators and school leaders—those who care deeply for others but often carry invisible burdens.
-Whether you're facing burnout, anxiety, secondary trauma, or simply seeking a space to reflect, grow, and reconnect with your purpose, therapy can support your personal and professional wellbeing.
+I also specialize in supporting Florida educators and school leaders—principals, assistant principals, district administrators, and classroom educators who often carry invisible emotional burdens.
+Whether you’re facing burnout, anxiety, secondary trauma, or simply need a space to reflect, grow, and reconnect with your purpose, therapy can support your personal and professional wellbeing.

-In support of Florida’s educators and school leaders, a limited number of reduced-fee spots are available at $135 per session.
-These are reserved for professionals serving in school or district leadership roles in the state of Florida, as part of my commitment to making high-quality care accessible to those guiding our communities.
+In support of Florida’s educators and school leaders, I reserve a limited number of reduced‑rate spots at $135 per session.
+These are specifically designated for professionals serving in school or district leadership roles as part of my commitment to making high‑quality care accessible to those guiding our communities.

-While I do not offer a traditional sliding scale, I’m happy to explore whether one of these reduced-fee spots may be a fit for your needs.
+I do not offer a traditional sliding scale, but I’m happy to explore whether one of these reduced‑rate spots may be a good fit for your needs

-Private pay means your care is never dictated by insurance requirements.
-No mandatory diagnoses, no session limits, and no third-party oversight.
+Private pay means your care is never dictated by session limits, mandatory diagnoses, or third‑party oversight.

-• I offer both telehealth and in-person services, at two different office locations so that clients can select what works best.
+• I offer both telehealth and in‑person therapy so clients can choose the setting that works best for them.

-Adults across Florida can access therapy through secure telehealth sessions, making support convenient, confidential, and tailored to your schedule—wherever you are in the state.
+Adults across Florida can access therapy through secure telehealth sessions, making support convenient, confidential, and flexible—wherever you are in the state.

-In-person therapy for children and teens is offered at either the Heller Family Grove offices on the Shalom Orlando campus in Maitland, Florida OR at my downtown Orlando, Florida location.
+In‑person therapy for children and teens is offered at either my downtown Orlando office or at the Heller Family Grove offices on the Shalom Orlando campus in Maitland, Florida.

-• Yes!
-I offer secure, HIPAA-compliant telehealth therapy for adults across the state of Florida.
-Virtual sessions are a flexible, confidential way to access support from the comfort of your home or office—no commute, no waiting room, just a safe space to focus on your wellbeing.
+• Yes.
+I offer secure, HIPAA‑compliant telehealth therapy for adults across the state of Florida.
+Virtual sessions provide a flexible, confidential way to access support from the comfort of your home or office.

-Telehealth is ideal for busy professionals, parents, educators and school leaders who want consistent care without added stress.
-Whether you're navigating anxiety, burnout, trauma, or life transitions, online therapy can be just as effective as in-person sessions- and even more convenient.
+Telehealth is especially helpful for busy professionals, parents, educators, and school leaders who want consistent care without added stress.
+Whether you’re navigating anxiety, burnout, trauma, or major life transitions, online therapy can be just as effective as in‑person sessions—and often more convenient.

 • EMDR stands for Eye Movement Desensitization and Reprocessing.
-It’s a structured, evidence-based therapy designed to help people heal from trauma and distressing life experiences.
-Unlike traditional talk therapy, EMDR doesn’t require you to describe the event in detail.
-Instead, it uses bilateral stimulation, often guided eye movements, to help your brain reprocess stuck memories and reduce emotional intensity.
+It’s an evidence‑based therapy that helps people heal from trauma, stress, and distressing life experiences.
+Unlike traditional talk therapy, EMDR doesn’t require you to retell the event in detail.
+Instead, it uses bilateral stimulation—often guided eye movements or tapping—to help your brain reprocess stuck memories so they feel less overwhelming.

-At Life in Focus Therapy, EMDR is one of the tools I use to support clients who feel overwhelmed, anxious, stuck in unhelpful patterns, or triggered by past experiences.
-It’s especially effective for trauma, PTSD, and stress-related symptoms, and can also help with grief, performance anxiety, and self-worth challenges.
+At Life in Focus Therapy, EMDR is one of the approaches I use to support clients who feel anxious, overwhelmed, triggered by past experiences, or stuck in patterns that no longer serve them.
+EMDR is especially effective for trauma, PTSD, and stress‑related symptoms, and it can also support healing around grief, performance anxiety, and self‑worth challenges.

 About EMDR Therapy - EMDR International Association